-This is a specific variety of dracaena species that can grow up to 10 ft tall if not pruned.
-That said, it makes a gorgeous floor plant to help disguise filing cabinets, ugly floor-to-ceiling pipes, or other less desirable classroom features!
+This is a specific variety of dracaena species that can grow up to 10 ft tall if not pruned, so beware that this classroom plant does require a bit of maintenance.
+That said, it makes a pretty floor plant to help disguise filing cabinets, ugly floor-to-ceiling pipes, or other less desirable classroom features!

 How to Care for a Janet Craig Dracaena

 - Yes, it’s a running theme in this post, but don’t over-water your new dracaena.

 - Prune back if it gets too tall by simply cutting the cane at any point.
 The plant will sprout a new cluster of leaves.